By Clyde Hughes | AC JosepH

 Nefertiti Hathaway: I am the child of Leon Freeman and Danita Hathaway.
 Between my mother and father I have 7 brothers and sisters.
 In my younger years I lived between Aliquippa, PA with my father and Atlantic City, NJ with my mother because of behavior issues.
-Growing up in the hood I was exposed to a lot of poverty based situations and it had its effects on my behavior.
+Growing up in the hood I was exposed to a lot of poverty-based situations and it had its effects on my behavior.
 Those behaviors later landed me in an alternative school.
 I remember the disappointment in my mother’s voice when she told me that I’d be attending Viking Academy my sophomore year of high school.
-I on the other hand was excited and a bit anxious because it was an opportunity for me to be in a different environment with more resources.
-While attending Viking Academy I started my journey into the education field with a job as a teachers aid at Robinson Small Learning center.
-In my year and half at Viking Academy I also attended my first and only college tour where we toured different colleges in the Maryland area.
-Being able to attend Viking Academy changed my life for the better, it allowed me to see a world outside of the one I was used to.
+I, on the other hand, was excited and a bit anxious because it was an opportunity for me to be in a different environment with more resources.
+While attending Viking Academy, I started my journey into the education field with a job as a teacher’s aid at Robinson Small Learning Center.
+In my year-and-a-half at Viking Academy, I also attended my first and only college tour where we toured different colleges in the Maryland area.
+Being able to attend Viking Academy changed my life for the better; it allowed me to see a world outside of the one I was used to.
 I’ve always wanted to experience something different than the environment I grew up in.
-So naturally as time went on I felt the urge to leave Atlantic City.
-The fear of becoming stagnant led me to pack up my things on Christmas break of my junior year of high school and move back to Aliquippa Pa.
+So naturally, as time went, on I felt the urge to leave Atlantic City.
+The fear of becoming stagnant led me to pack up my things on Christmas break of my junior year of high school and move back to Aliquippa, Pa.
 That was a year of resilience for me mentally.
-I later went on to attend Lincoln University, Pa. and while there I studied Human Services, Anthropology and Criminal Justice.
+I later went on to attend Lincoln University, Pa. and while there, I studied Human Services, Anthropology and Criminal Justice.

 FRNJ: Anything else you’d like to share?